 You are the product.
 You are what people will buy.
 Learn to sell yourself and your skills.
 You are worth something to others.
 You have skills people will pay for.
 Did you once do a little something for the BBC?
 Shout about it!
 Do you sometimes write for Computer Arts magazine?
 Tell everyone!
-Really sell your strengths and believe in them.
+Sell your strengths and believe in them.

 It's always 'who you know', so make an effort once or twice a week to go to launch events, networking nights, business breakfasts – even encourage contacts on Twitter to meet up for a coffee.
-Yes that's right – once or twice a week.
+Yes, that's right – once or twice a week.
 Because meeting new people always leads to new opportunities.
 And getting your name out there will only attract new leads.
 It's the most effective way to find higher quality work.

 Increase your day/hourly rates

 The next time someone approaches you, increase your normal day/hourly rate.
 And the next time, add a little more.
 Keep doing this, and you'll be surprised at how quickly you can boost your profits.
 As for existing clients, give the clients you want to get rid of plenty of warning about 'rate increases' and then send an email/formal letter detailing the changes.
 Remember, a 12% rise should be your absolute maximum.
 Then, it's up to the unwanted client if they decide to stay or go.
 If they remain, at least you'll be getting more money for the hassle.